 Red Flags to Look for on Your Credit Report

 When you're deep in debt and barely making ends meet, something has to give.
-But before you miss your monthly payments or start foreclosure or bankruptcy proceedings, review the list below.
+Before you miss a monthly payment or start foreclosure or bankruptcy proceedings, review the list below.
 The last thing you want to do is compound debt problems with credit problems that only increase the stress of your financial life.
 Look at your budget and cut down where you can so that you can avoid any or all of the below listed possible red flags on your credit report.

 A missed due date now and then happens to the best of us, but late payments stay on your credit report for up to 7 years, so avoid them at all cost.
 Though it's always preferable to pay more than the minimum, it's vastly more important that your report shows an on-time payment than a lower balance.